mrbumpy409/SoundFont-Spec-Test/README.md

 ### Test #16: Sample Offset

 You will hear either "supported" or "not supported".
+Strangely, the Sound Blaster Live! does not support sample offset, even though the AWE32/64 does.

 ### Test #17: Reverb